 Conclusion

-If you want to get some firsthand experience, feel free to download dotConnect for QuickBooks Online for a free 30-day trial and give it a go under the real workload.
-To help you get started as quickly and easily as possible, we suggest you refer to our documentation, which is replete with useful tips and walkthroughs.
+And if you want firsthand experience, feel free to download dotConnect for QuickBooks Online for a free 30-day trial.
+Give it a go under the real workload!